Dr. Manizeh Mirza-Gruber

 My Journey

 I completed a general adult psychiatry residency in 1994 and a Research Fellowship in 1995 at The University of Texas-Houston Health Science Center.
-Following that I took a leave of absence to be a stay-at-home mother to my two children.
+I was on track to join faculty to further our knowledge in cross-cultural psychiatry, when my first child was born.
+Being a mother was most important for me at the time, and I took a long leave of absence to be a stay-at-home mother to my two children, who are now grown adults.

-In 2006, I began working in community mental health providing psychiatric care in crisis facilities and outpatient clinics; I worked in these locations through October 2021.
-I have practiced via telepsychiatry for several years and have been a Consultant Psychiatrist for the Woman’s Hospital of Texas in Houston.
+In 2006, I began working in community mental health providing psychiatric care to inpatient crisis facilities and outpatient clinics.
+I worked in these locations through October 2021, and again periodically from 2023 - 2025.
+I also worked via telepsychiatry for several years in community mental health and was a Consultant Psychiatrist for the Woman’s Hospital of Texas in Houston.
+I care deeply about bringing compassionate care to the homeless and underserved either through the practice of clinical psychiatry or non-clinical work.

-Since January 2018 I have been facilitating Mind-Body Skills Groups and workshops in the community for wellness and stress management; fostering healing and resilience in the wake of stress and trauma.
-During the coronavirus pandemic, these were conducted virtually.
+Since January 2018, in the aftermath of Hurricane Harvey, I have been facilitating Mind-Body Skills Groups and workshops in the community for wellness and stress management; fostering healing and resilience in the wake of challenges and trauma.

-In March 2022, I began leading Mindful Mondays – a free, virtual, 30-minute guided meditation on Zoom and began writing my newsletter.
+In March 2022, I began leading Mindful Mondays – a free, virtual, 30-minute guided meditation on Zoom.
+Since the Fall of 2024, this became Thankful Tuesdays!
+I have also been writing the Mindful in Practice newsletter since March 2022.
 I invite you to subscribe!

 Professional Philosophy